-- 1. Promote a safe, orderly, and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex. - 2.
+- 1. Promote a safe, orderly, and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity and expression) or sex. - 2.
 Review with district administrators the policies of the Board of Education and state and federal laws relating to school operations and management. - 3.
 Maintain confidentiality in accordance with federal and state law. - 4.
 Inform the Board about educational trends relating to student discipline. - 5.
-Work to create instructional programs that minimize incidence of misconduct and are sensitive to student and teacher needs. - 6.
-Work with district administrators in enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - 7.
+Work to create instructional programs that minimize incidents of inappropriate behavior and are sensitive to student and teacher needs. - 6.
+Work with district administrators in encouraging a positive school climate, enforcing the code of conduct and ensuring that all cases are resolved promptly and equitably. - 7.
 Participate in school-wide efforts to provide adequate supervision in all school spaces. - 8.
 Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - 9.
 Address personal biases that may prevent equal treatment of all students and staff.